-G Suite for Non-Profits comes as part of the Google for Non-Profits program, which also includes grants for ads along with perks on YouTube and Maps.
-This post will focus just on G Suite for non-profits and how to get it.
+G Suite for Nonprofits is part of the Google for Nonprofits program, which also includes grants for ads and perks for YouTube and Maps.

 Only G Suite Basic is available under this program.
-That means you get G Suite’s productivity and collaboration apps, and its administration tools too, but with some limitations.
+That means you get G Suite’s document apps, email for your nonprofit, and its administration tools but with some limitations.

-Side note: business owners and solopreneurs can also piece G Suite together for free themselves from Google’s free offerings if you want.
+Side note: business owners and solopreneurs can also piece G Suite together for free.
 There are a few extra steps to set everything up but that allows for-profit organizations to also get part of G Suite for free.

 What Do You Get With G Suite Basic?

-Gmail in G Suite lets you send and receive mail from professional addresses including your domain: Jane.Smith@yourdomain.com.
-Once you’re using it for G Suite, Gmail also has a pile of integrations and add-ons that let you track whether your emails get read, or to build outreach or recruitment into your inbox.
-You can pick up these tools from G Suite Marketplace; here’s a rundown of the best marketplace options available.
+Gmail in G Suite lets you send and receive mail from the domain of your nonprofit: Jane.Smith@yourdomain.com.
+Once you’re using it for G Suite, Gmail also has plenty of integrations and add-ons.
+You can pick up these tools from G Suite Marketplace, here’s a rundown of the best marketplace apps available.

-Calendar lets you schedule your own plans, but also those of others in your team.
+Calendar lets you coordinate meetings and calls for yourself and your team.
 Calendars can be overlayed and shared, making Calendar an organization-wide planning and scheduling tool.